-The attorneys at Stewart Law Offices, LLC have more than 25 years of experience representing personal injury victims throughout North Carolina and South Carolina.
+For over 30 years the attorneys at Stewart Law Offices have been representing personal injury victims throughout North Carolina and South Carolina.
 During our years, we have seen clients make simple mistakes that cost them a lot of money, all because they weren’t properly informed.

 With that said, here are three things your personal injury lawyer wishes you knew…